-- Teaching, including that of English and mathematics, is consistently good across the school, which is why pupils are making good progress and achieving well. - Teachers manage their classrooms very well, lessons are carefully structured and good use is made of a range of interesting resources to engage pupils' interest. - The many pictures displayed in school of pupils engaged in learning are a testament to their enjoyment of school.
-In the Nursery class it was clear that even the children who started school the previous week had already settled very quickly into the very clear school routines. - Each school day begins with an activity which very successfully promotes pupils' social, moral, spiritual and cultural development and helps to build their confidence.
-In one of these activities, for example, Year 6 pupils unhesitatingly explained why 'I know I am valued at school'. - Teachers monitor pupils' progress carefully and check their learning regularly.
-Books are marked thoroughly and pupils are given useful pointers on how to improve their work further. - In the best lessons work is carefully matched to the needs of all pupils, activities are challenging and perceptive questioning extends pupils skills and understanding. - In a few lessons the pace of learning is slightly slower when questioning is not as skilled, work is less challenging and is less well matched to the needs of pupils of all abilities.
-In lessons where pupils were asked to listen for too long and had fewer opportunities to learn independently, progress was also slightly slower. - A strong focus on the teaching of English and mathematics through imaginative sessions on the themes of 'Olympic Writing' and 'Formula 1 Maths' which are used consistently across the school, enable pupils to make good progress in these core areas of learning.
+- Teaching, including that of English and mathematics, is consistently good across the school, which is why pupils are making good progress and achieving well.
+Teachers have a caring approach and foster productive relationships which lead to pupils enjoying the education they receive at school. - Teachers manage their classrooms very well, lessons are carefully structured and good use is made of a range of interesting resources, including modern technology, to engage pupils' interest and motivate them to learn effectively. - The many examples of pupils' work displayed in school are testament to the quality of their work and to their enjoyment of learning.
+In the Reception classes, it was evident that the children who started school at the beginning of term had already settled quickly into the very clear school routines. - Each school day begins with an activity which successfully settles pupils to learn and helps to build confidence for strong individual achievement.
+During these sessions, partners help each other to solve problems and this approach underscores for pupils that working with others leads to more rapid progress than can be achieved alone.

+- Teachers monitor pupils' progress carefully and check their learning regularly.
+Books are marked thoroughly and pupils are given useful pointers on how to improve their work further.
+Most teachers check that the advice given is followed up but this is not consistent across the school. - In the best lessons, teachers set work at the right level for of all pupils, activities are demanding and perceptive questioning extends pupils' skills and understanding.
+In a few lessons, the pace of learning is slightly slower when questioning is not as skilled, work is less challenging and is less well matched to the needs of pupils of all abilities.
+In lessons where pupils were asked to listen for too long and had fewer opportunities to learn independently, progress was also slightly slower. - A strong focus on the teaching of English and mathematics, through imaginative sessions on the themes of 'Olympic Maths' and 'Spy Kids Writing', which are examples of themes used across the school, enables pupils to make good progress in these core areas of learning.

-The behaviour and safety of pupils are good
+The behaviour and safety of pupils

+are good